Last Updated on August 26, 2021 by Oddmund Groette

 Many traders are looking for the perfect indicator or trading system.
 Unfortunately, that doesn’t exist.
 The markets are constantly evolving, and no strategy works forever.
-Many wastes their time trying to turn a good strategy into a perfect one – and thus curve fit – making the strategy useless in predicting the future.
+Many waste their time trying to turn a good strategy into a perfect one – and thus curve fit – making the strategy useless in predicting the future.

 The keywords for all your trading should be consistency, correlation, and diversification.
-Or more precisely: non-correlation among your strategies.
+Or more precisely: non-correlation among your trading strategies.
 Consistency is mainly a result of non-correlation and diversification, thus understanding the two latter is vital.

 It would help if you diversified into many strategies that are uncorrelated from each other.
 When you lose or gain in on strategy, parts of that might be offset by other strategies.
 We have explained the importance of correlation in a previous article:

 By quantifying the strategies, you automate many of the daily tasks, a necessity to achieve the Holy Grail of trading: